raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

     Hook for drawing on the canvas.
 Called after the grid is drawn (unless it's disabled or grid.aboveData is set) and the series have been plotted (in case any points, lines or bars have been turned on).
-For examples of how to draw things, look at the source code.
+For gfczs of how to draw things, look at the source code.

  - bindEvents  [phase 6]